Age: 1 year

 Linda: 01234 822877

-If you would like to register your interest in adopting Pepper, please complete your details below and we'll send you a detailed adopter enquiry form by e-mail.
+If you would like to register your interest in adopting Alfie, please complete your details below and we'll send you a detailed adopter enquiry form by e-mail.

 We have a number of animals in our care.
 Most are homeless through no fault of their own and are looking for furever homes and owners who can give them the love and attention they deserve.